pcdslab/PCDSLab.github.io/README.md

 2. Change directory to \papers\_posts
 3. Copy one of the .md files and rename it as follows: Yesterdays_date_Paper_title_Author_last-name.md
 4. Put in all the relevant information in the .md file above.
+5. Make sure that you add projects: [your project handle - you can get this handle from /projects/_posts/your_project.md], all relevant authors (from the lab), relevant links to the paper, and an abstract in the above .md file.
+This ensure that the paper appears in their profiles, as well in the project pages.
-5. Put in your picture in /assets/images/team/Last_name_picture.jpg (make sure that the dimension of your picture is same as Dr. Saeed - this makes it a nice grid-like structure)
+5. Put in your picture in /assets/images/papers/Cool_picture_from_paper.jpg (Follow the guidelines at #Assets)
 6. Once you are done with this - commit your changes and push to the main branch (with appropriate comments).
 7. Pull request from the forked repo for merging the changes (with appropriate comments).
-8. website administrator will review and approve.
+8. Website administrator will review and approve.